ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/deployment.md

   IdentitiesOnly yes
 ```

+The entries have separate purposes:

-With the first entry, you can access your server with `ssh laravel` instead of having to type `ssh laravel@1.2.3.4 -i ~/.ssh/LaravelApp_id_ed25519`.
+- With the first entry, you can access your server with `ssh laravel` instead of having to type `ssh laravel@1.2.3.4 -i ~/.ssh/LaravelApp_id_ed25519`.

-The second entry will be used to push code to your server when deploying.
+- The second entry will be used to push code to your server when deploying.

+It's fine that both entries have most of their lines in common.

 ## Production Git remote on your development machine